Poly-Friendly Christians?

 Kevin T.

 Catholics here.
-We are public but not "out" if that makes sense.
-We attend all functions and family affairs and don't hide anything per say.
-The topic of interpersonal dynamics, relationships or sex lives never ever has come up.
-Maybe the possibility of more doesn't occur to anyone or they have enough tact to not ask?
+We are public, but not "out," if that makes sense.
+We attend all functions and family affairs and don't hide anything per se.
+The topic of interpersonal dynamics, relationships or sex lives has never ever come up.
+Maybe the possibility of more doesn't occur to anyone, or they have enough tact to not ask?

 Hi Mistresssapiosexual - I haven't been active on this forum lately (mostly due to pandemic related logistic issues), but I did write a "brief essay" on poly friendly churches and posted it here sometime back (I believe that I saw your "like" by it so you are probably familiar with it) Essentially almost all Nicene-based Christians would view poly as theologically incompatible with that belief system - Roman Catholics and Evangelical Fundamentalists especially so.
 Mainstream liberal Christians in liberal geopolitical areas would likely be more tolerant, but without going so far as to endorse poly - especially at the "official level".